rosym-project/sot-qp-dsl/README.md

 # TODO
 1. Add feedback gains to tasks (are they in all tasks?)
 2. What about the situations where I have only one task? (regarding priority scheme)
+3. Establish the link between monitors and the backend.
+The problem arises when the monitored properties are not necessarily coming from the solver.
+What if the front want to monitor robot's internal temprature?
+IMO at this stage we just offer to monitor the solver's param, or at most, we hard-code it in the datasheets.